 Celebrate Curiosity with Nonfiction Books

 Nonfiction books spark curiosity, celebrate diversity, inspire creativity and encourage enthusiasm.
-Children's author Annette Whipple shares strategies and activities to effectively use nonfiction in K-12 classrooms with ELA, science, and history.
-Take advantage of today's nonfiction to explore topics through many recommended books.
+Children's author (and former teacher) Annette Whipple shares strategies and activities to effectively use nonfiction in K-12 classrooms with ELA, science, and history beyond research.
+Participants will see examples of how they can use nonfiction to connect topics and events, promote positive attitudes and activism, understand and honor traditions and cultures, encourage personal and academic interests, and more.
+More than 30 nonfiction books are used as examples to help educators celebrate curiosity in classrooms.
+60-90 minutes preferred.

 Educators' Facts Are Fun: Teaching the Nonfiction Writing Process

-Annette shares strategies and hands-on activities to effectively teach the nonfiction writing process to students with an emphasis on student research.
-Participants will use mind mapping, learn tools to evaluate sources, explore revisions, and more.
-Depending on the time allowed, Annette can focus on the full writing process or just one aspect such as research or revisions to meet your needs.
+Children's author (and former teacher) Annette Whipple shares strategies and hands-on activities to effectively teach the nonfiction writing process to students with an emphasis on student research.
+Participants may explore brainstorming tools, use mind mapping, examine effective revisions, review research notebooks, and more.
+Annette can focus on the full writing process or just one aspect such as research or revisions depending on your group's needs.
+60-120 minutes preferred.

 Mentor Texts in the Classroom

 Mentor texts provide a model for student writers to study and imitate.
-Use them to "show not tell."
-Annette shares strategies and hands-on activities to help teachers utilize a variety of mentor texts in the classroom.
-Hands-on writing time help teachers to understand the mentor text teaching/writing process even more.
+They might be provided by the curriculum, former student projects, the teacher, or a professional writer.
+Children's author (and former teacher) Annette Whipple shares strategies, book examples, and hands-on activities to help educators utilize a variety of mentor texts in the classroom.
+45-60 minutes preferred.

 Brainstorm and Research Nonfiction

-Author Annette Whipple helps classroom and homeschool teachers guide their students to better evaluate online resources, use a variety of sources, and find the "wow" facts while organizing research notes.
+Children's author (and former teacher) Annette Whipple helps educators guide their students to better evaluate online resources, use a variety of sources, and find the "wow" facts while organizing research notes.
 She also discusses the importance of copyright—both for words and images.
+45-90 minutes preferred.

 Teachers Write!
 Writing for the Educational Market